ARWNI2S/TheCorporateWars/whitepaper/game-basics/corporations/README.md

 Corporations have the power to define the galaxy’s future—whether through cooperation, ruthless competition, or strategic market manipulation.

-Success lies in a mix of business vision, aggressive tactics, and adaptability in an ever-changing universe.
+Success lies in a combination of business vision, aggressive tactics, and adaptability in an ever-changing universe.

 ***